MF Global trustee's law firm bills $17 million so far

-NEW YORK The legal team unwinding MF Global Holdings' MFGLQ.PK broker-dealer pocketed more than $17 million (11.05 million pounds) in legal fees in the first four months of the bankruptcy, court filings show.
+NEW YORK The legal team unwinding MF Global Holdings' broker-dealer pocketed more than $17 million in legal fees in the first four months of the bankruptcy, court filings show.

 The team from law firm Hughes Hubbard & Reed, led by trustee James Giddens, has been paid from the estate of MF Global Inc, the broker-dealer unit, but not from assets that may belong to customers, according to a filing on Monday in U.S. Bankruptcy Court in Manhattan.